Best Practices in Access: Hiring Qualified Interpreters

 Considerations for Hiring Interpreters

-• Interpreters can be hired as independent contractors, through an agency, or in staff positions (part time, full time, or on a contract basis).2 Be aware that agencies that do not specialize in sign language interpretation may not be able to meet the needs of deaf people or specific interpreting situations.
+Interpreters can be hired as independent contractors, through an agency, or in staff positions (part time, full time, or on a contract basis).
+Agencies that provide spoken language interpretation services but do not specialize in sign language interpreting services may not be able to support the nuanced communication needs of deaf people.

-• Interpreters can be scheduled in advance or for short-notice requests.
-To secure the most qualified interpreters and ensure consistency over the course of an assignment, it is best to book interpreters in advance.
+Interpreter requests can be submitted in advance or with short notice.
+To secure the most qualified interpreters and ensure consistency over the course of an assignment, it is best to book interpreters well in advance (3-5 weeks is recommended).

-• Remote interpreting options are useful when seeking an interpreter with specific skill sets or when an onsite interpreter is unavailable.
-Remote interpreting can also be a good fit for online courses or meetings.4
+Remote interpreting options can be useful when seeking an interpreter with specific skill sets, or when an on-site interpreter is unavailable.
+Remote interpreting can also be a good fit for online courses or meetings.

 Interpreter Qualifications and Credentials